federic000/nokia-sros-segw-ipsec-lab/README.md

 ## Lab info

 1. Runs on [Containerlab](https://github.com/srl-labs/containerlab)
+2. it heavily uses linux bridges for connectivity between containers so please set them up accordingly.
-2. Releases: SR-OS 22.10.R1 and SRL 22.6.4
+3. Releases: SR-OS 22.10.R1 and SRL 22.6.4
-3. [IXIA-C-One](https://github.com/orgs/open-traffic-generator/packages/container/package/ixia-c-one) is also used to generate GTP traffic and send it across the SeGW cluster
+4. [IXIA-C-One](https://github.com/orgs/open-traffic-generator/packages/container/package/ixia-c-one) is also used to generate GTP traffic and send it across the SeGW cluster
-4. OTG API's allows for generate any kind of traffic with [snappi](https://github.com/open-traffic-generator/snappi), here GTPv1 is modeled to simulate typical RAN traffic.
+5. OTG API's allows for generate any kind of traffic with [snappi](https://github.com/open-traffic-generator/snappi), here GTPv1 is modeled to simulate typical RAN traffic.

 more detailed instructions will follow, stay tuned!